Human rights in Tibet

-Human rights in Tibet has been a subject of intense international scrutiny and debate, particularly since the annexation of Tibet by the People's Republic of China.
-Before the 1950s, Tibet's social structure was marked by inequality and described as a caste-like system or, controversially, as serfdom.
-Severe punishments, including permanent mutilation of body parts, were common, although capital punishment was banned in 1913.
-Muslim warlord Ma Bufang caused widespread destruction and deaths in Amdo, which is located northeast of Central Tibet.
+Human rights in Tibet is a subject which has been intensely scrutinized and debated on the international level, particularly since the annexation of Tibet by the People's Republic of China.
+Before the 1950s, Tibet's social structure was marked by inequality and as a result, it was described as a caste-like system or controversially, it was described as a system of serfdom.
+Severe punishments, including the permanent mutilation of body parts, were common, but capital punishment was banned in 1913.
+The Muslim warlord Ma Bufang caused widespread destruction and deaths in Amdo, which is located northeast of Central Tibet.

-It is difficult to accurately determine the scope of human rights abuses in Tibet after 1950 because the media is tightly controlled by the Chinese government and information about human rights is censored.
-Exile groups report that Tibetans in China are subjected to disappearances and torture, including electric shocks, cold exposure, and severe beatings.
-Hundreds have been killed in crackdowns, and thousands are arbitrarily detained.
-Freedoms of speech, the press, and political expression are suppressed or tightly controlled.
-Other methods which are employed by the Chinese authorities include heavy physical labor, "political investigation" sessions, and re-education through labor.
+It is difficult to accurately determine the scope of the human rights abuses in Tibet since 1950 because the media is tightly controlled by the Chinese government and information about human rights is censored.
+Exile groups report that Tibetans in China are subjected to enforced disappearances and torture, including electric shocks, cold exposure, and severe beatings.
+Hundreds of Tibetans have been killed in crackdowns on dissent, and thousands more have been arbitrarily arrested and detained.
+Freedoms of speech, the press and political expression are suppressed or tightly controlled.
+Other methods which the Chinese authorities employ include heavy physical labor, "political investigation" sessions, and re-education through labor.

-Allegations of genocide have been made by Tibetan rights groups due to famines, civil conflicts, and population control policies imposed during Chinese rule, as well as cultural genocide via the sinicization of Tibet.
-These claims are disputed due to a stated lack of evidence and the general increases in the Tibetan population, although a significant loss of life did occur during the 1950s and 1960s.
+Allegations of genocide have been made by Tibetan rights groups due to famines and civil conflicts as well as allegations of cultural genocide via the sinicization of Tibet.
+These claims are disputed due to a stated lack of evidence and the general increases in the size of the Tibetan population, but a significant loss of life occurred during the 1950s and 1960s.

 The Chinese government places strict limitations on the practice of Tibetan Buddhism.
 Public prayers for the 14th Dalai Lama are banned, and large religious gatherings require the government's approval.
 The authorities consistently discredit the 14th Dalai Lama by portraying him as a political figure rather than a religious figure, pressuring Tibetan Buddhists not to worship him.

 Social system

-To journalist and writer Israel Epstein, a Polish Jew, a naturalized Chinese citizen, and a member of the CCP (who had not visited Tibet prior to the PRC annexation), "the old society" in Tibet "had nothing even remotely resembling human rights."
+According to the journalist and writer Israel Epstein, a Polish Jew, a naturalized Chinese citizen, and a member of the CCP (who had not visited Tibet prior to its annexation by the PRC), "the old society" in Tibet "had nothing even remotely resembling human rights."
 He explains: "High and low, the belief had for centuries been enforced on the Tibetans that everyone's status was predetermined by fate, as a reward for virtues or penalty for faults on one's past incarnations.
 Hence it was deemed senseless for the rich (even though compassion was abstractly preached) to have qualms about sitting on the necks of the poor, and both criminal and blasphemous for the poor not to patiently bear the yoke.
 ‘Shangri-La’ the old Tibet was definitely not."